Indie Memphis announces the Call for Submissions for the 28th Indie Memphis Film Festival, taking place November 5th - 8th.

 Final exhibition formats will vary per venue.
 However, a DCP will be required so make sure that you have one ready to deliver at least 3 weeks before the screening date.
 Flat, 24fps specs are preferred.

-The entrant guarantees they have legal right to submit their film to the 2024 Indie Memphis Festival and have obtained all necessary rights and clearances to have it publicly screened during the festival dates.
-Submission of the film confirms that the Indie Memphis Film Festival has permission to exhibit the work at the 2024 festival, should it be accepted.
+The entrant guarantees they have legal right to submit their film to the 2026 Indie Memphis Film Festival and have obtained all necessary rights and clearances to have it publicly screened during the festival dates.
+Submission of the film confirms that Indie Memphis has permission to exhibit the work at the 2026 festival, should it be accepted.

 Submission of the film also confirms that Indie Memphis has permission to exhibit the work for an additional year for encore screenings, if desired, in our year-round programming events.
 Every precaution will be exercised in handling preview and exhibition materials for submitted films, but the entrant agrees to hold the festival, its organizers, employees, volunteers, sponsors, and partnering organizations harmless for damage to or loss of materials submitted.